linkedin/data-integration-library/docs/patterns/two-step-file-download-pattern.md

 ### Step-1 Configuration

-- `ms.source.files.pattern=.*`
 - `ms.extractor.target.file.name=`

-**Explanation**:  By setting a value in `ms.source.files.pattern`, it indicates there could be multiple files, and the results should be saved as a list file.
-If `ms.source.files.pattern` is not set, DIL will check if `ms.extractor.target.file.name` is set.
+**Explanation**:  By setting `ms.extractor.target.file.name` to blank, DIL will output the results of the "list" command to files.
 The whole logic works as the following:

 - retrieve a list of files based on `ms.source.uri` configuration
-- is `ms.source.files.pattern` blank?
-    - if it is not blank:
-        - List the files and output the results as CSV
-    - if is blank:
 - is `ms.extractor.target.file.name` blank?
     - if is blank:
         - List the files and output the results as CSV
     - if is not blank:
         - the number of files == 1
             - dump the file content
         - the number of files > 1
             - dump the first file which matches the pattern

 **Note**: Per above logic, it is also sufficient by setting `ms.source.files.pattern` to blank.